T.D. Williamson Receives Top Honors for Pipeline Threat-Detecting Multiple Dataset Platform ASME Global Pipeline Award Given at Rio Pipeline 2017

 Tulsa, Oklahoma (November 16, 2017) – T.D.
 Williamson (TDW) received the prestigious Global Pipeline Award, presented by the American Society of Mechanical Engineers (ASME), October 25 at Rio Pipeline 2017, Rio de Janeiro, Brazil.
 The annual award recognizes pipeline innovation and the value a company’s contributions bring to the pipeline industry.

-ASME honored TDW for its ground-breaking Mechanical Damage Prioritization via the Multiple Dataset (MDS) Platform.
+ASME honored TDW for its ground-breaking Mechanical Damage Prioritization via the MDS™ (Multiple Datasets) platform.
 The MDS platform is unsurpassed in its ability to detect, characterize, size, and prioritize interacting threats to pipeline integrity, such as mechanical damage.
 By integrating multiple inline inspection (ILI) technologies on a single platform and synchronizing the data they gather, MDS provides comprehensive information about features previously undetected by other ILI tools.

 James Simek, and the TDW Engineering team, innovated and led development of the MDS Platform.
 As a participant in the design and data analysis of several generations of magnetic flux leakage (MFL) tools, Simek had observed the strengths and weaknesses of each individual tool design and accompanying data sets.